Xyclade/MachineLearning/Readme.md

-###Using unsupervised learning to create a market index (PCA)
+###Using unsupervised learning to merge features (PCA)

-In this example we are going to use [PCA](#principal-components-analysis-pca) to compute our own stock market index based on data of 24 stock prices from 2002 until 2012.
-This market index combines these 24 stock price columns into 1 single column.
-This significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.  ]
+In this example we are going to use [PCA](#principal-components-analysis-pca) to merge the stock prices from 24 stocks into 1.
+This single value then represents a stock market index based on data of these 24 stocks.
+We will use data from 2002 until 2012.
+Merging these 24 features into 1 significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.

-Note that reducing the dimension from 24 to 1 causes data loss.
+Note that reducing the dimension from 24 to 1 causes 'data loss'.
 However, because the stock prices are correlated, we accept this 'data loss'.
 When applying this method yourself, you should verify first whether your data is correlated.

 Let's start the example